cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 The randomness used in `Encap()` and `AuthEncap()` to generate the KEM shared secret or its encapsulation MUST NOT be reused elsewhere.

-A sender or recipient KEM key pair works with all modes, it could thus be used with multiple modes in parallel.
+As a sender or recipient KEM key pair works with all modes, it can be used with multiple modes in parallel.
 HPKE is constructed to be secure in such settings due to domain separation using the `suite_id` variable.
 However, there is no formal proof of security at the time of